-For WIOA Adults and Dislocated Worker participants, follow-up services must be available for no less than 12 months after the first day of unsubsidized employment.
+For WIOA Adults and Dislocated Worker participants, follow-up services must be available for up to 12 months after the first day of unsubsidized employment.

 For Youth participants, follow-up services must be offered for no less than 12 months after the completion of all WIOA enrollment activities.